cloudflare/cloudflare-docs-engine/src/content/docs-engine/docs-flavored-markdown.md

 ## Definitions, Code, Type, ...
 PropMeta

-When writing reference documentation, there are four MDX components that you use `Definitions`, `Code`, `Type`, and `ParamType` in conjuction with eachother.
+When writing reference documentation, there are four MDX components that you use `Definitions`, `Code`, `Type`, and `ParamType` in conjunction with each other.
 All of these components are added to the global scope, so you do not need to import them.

 <Aside>